kennycason/kennycason/posts/2024-10-31-evolving-functions.markdown

 ---
 <video width="50%" controls autoplay muted loop><source src="https://cdn.kennycason.com/evofun/1729899046.mp4" type="video/mp4"></video><video width="50%" controls autoplay muted loop><source src="https://cdn.kennycason.com/evofun/1730174530.mp4" type="video/mp4"></video>

 EvoFun is a generative art project that uses genetic algorithms to evolve DNA-inspired structures composed of mathematical functions, creating complex, dynamic patterns over time.
 At its core, EvoFun simulates DNA with two main components: genes, a sequence of mathematical functions that transform coordinates, and color genes, which define the organism’s visual expression.
 By composing and iterating these functions, each “organism” produces unique patterns on a canvas that evolve continuously, giving rise to intricate designs.

+<a href="https://github.com/kennycason/evofun/" target="_blank"><b>Source on GitHub</b></a>

 ### DNA Structure: Genes and Color Genes

-#### The DNA structure in EvoFun has two key components:

 <b>Genes:</b> Each gene in the DNA holds a transformation function over coordinates %%(x, y)%% to create fractal-like patterns.
 The functions are composed in a chain, where each gene applies a mathematical transformation that subtly alters or distorts the result from the previous step.
-Functions include options like `ABS`, `SWIRL`, `SPIRAL`, `SQUARED`, `GUASSIAN`, `SIN_COS`, `TRANSLATE`, `ROTATE`, and `SCALE`among others.
+Functions include options like `ABS`, `SWIRL`, `SPIRAL`, `SQUARED`, `GUASSIAN`, `SIN_COS`, `TRANSLATE`, `ROTATE`, and `SCALE` among others.
 These functions are recursively applied to generate self-similar, fractal patterns by transforming the coordinates repeatedly.
 Each gene also includes six numeric parameters, which the transformation functions can use for additional variability.

 <b>Color Genes:</b> In addition to structural genes, DNA contains color genes, which determine the color of each point based on various characteristics such as height or intensity.
 The color genes translate the final results into color space by applying a variety of color mixing algorithms.
 These color genes are independent of the structural genes and thus evolve separately.

-Below is an example of how genes are encoded:
+#### Below is an example of how genes are encoded:

 ```json
 {